rapyuta-robotics/rapyuta-io-docs/hugo/content/8_release-updates/2021/july.md

 ## July 07
-Welcome to the June 07, 2021 release of the rapyuta.io platform.
+Welcome to the July 07, 2021 release of the rapyuta.io platform.
 There are some significant updates in this release that we hope you will like.